Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-11-direct-delivery.md

 "CONSIG is green!"

 "On schedule, too."
 Bartlett said, happily.
-"Pressure is at...twenty millibar.
+"Pressure is at... twenty millibar.
 We've passed the line, go to send."

 "Capacitors primed, ready to release, stage one field at niner-eight per cent."

 "Right."
 Bartlett acknowledged General Tremblay with a nod.
-"Sending in three...two...one...Send."
+"Sending in three... two... one...
+Send."

 Inside the Jump Array chamber, vast amounts of energy were shunted from alien-derived supercapacitors into an arch of exotic equipment that swept up and over the black cuboid of stasis-enclosed man and machine.
 There was a ripple, like light on the surface of a lake, and the stasis field and everything inside it vanished.